 Whitelegg Way Bournemouth

-Construction of a new cycleway along Whitelegg Way, Bournemouth between Redhill and Northbourne roundabouts starts on 17th May and will last for around 20 weeks.
+Construction of a new cycleway along Whitelegg Way, Bournemouth between Redhill and Northbourne roundabouts started on 17th May and will last for around 20 weeks.
 The cycle track will form part of the 13 km sustainable travel route between Merley (Poole) and Christchurch.

 What we are planning to do